plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Larget, B., and D. L. Simon.
 1999.
 Markov chain monte carlo algorithms for the Bayesian analysis of phylogenetic trees.
 Molecular Biology and Evolution 16: 750-759. (see also Holder et al. 2005)

-Lartillot, N., and Philippe, H. 2004.
+:hibiscus: Lartillot, N., and Philippe, H. 2004.
 A Bayesian mixture model for across-site heterogeneities in the amino-acid replacement process.
 Molecular Biology and Evolution, 21:1095–1109.
 (DP mixture model for amino acid spectra)

 Lartillot, N., and H. Philippe.
 2006.
 Computing bayes factors using thermodynamic integration.
 Systematic Biology 55(2): 195-207.
 (Thermodynamic integration (a.k.a. path sampling) marginal likelihood estimation)